awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 However, in policy conditions, the condition key is not case sensitive\.
 The case sensitivity of the condition value is determined by the [policy condition operator](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements_condition_operators.html) that you use, such as `StringEquals` or `StringEqualsIgnoreCase`\.

-As such, the condition key, which consists of the `kms:EncryptionContext:` prefix and the *`encryption_context_key`* replacement, is not case sensitive\.
+As such, the condition key, which consists of the `kms:EncryptionContext:` prefix and the *`context-key`* replacement, is not case sensitive\.
 A policy that uses this condition does not check the case of either element of the condition key\.
-The case sensitivity of the value, that is, the *`encryption_context_value`* replacement, is determined by the policy condition operator\.
+The case sensitivity of the value, that is, the *`context-value`* replacement, is determined by the policy condition operator\.

 For example, the following policy statement allows the operation when the encryption context includes an `Appname` key, regardless of its capitalization\.
 The `StringEquals` condition requires that `ExampleApp` be capitalized as it is specified\.